- What are the threshold transaction reporting obligations?

 - the recipient of the proceeds of the transaction (if different from the customer)

-- details of the transaction, including cash and other components.
+- details of the transaction, including cash, digital currency and other components.

 Further information about the details that must be reported in a TTR is available in AUSTRAC's Guide to making a Threshold Transaction Report.
 AUSTRAC has produced four TTR guides, covering money services businesses, investment and superannuation businesses, gambling services, and financial and bullion services.
-These guides are available to reporting entities through AUSTRAC Online or by contacting the AUSTRAC Help Desk.
+These guides are available to reporting entities through AUSTRAC Online or by contacting the AUSTRAC Contact Centre.